jpnotsodev/PythonAutomations/ocauto/README.md

 "BALANCES": Path(r"DataCenter\Balances")
 ```

-#### Step 2: Create the required sql script that will generate the report for your new directory mapping
+#### Create the required sql script that will generate the report for your new directory mapping

 #### Sample SQL script: